DaveBenham/VenomModules/README.md

 ### *Variable knobs and CV inputs*
 The functions of the remaining knobs and inputs change depending on the chosen stage Action.

-### Move top controls: Time knob, CV input and attenuverter
+### Move/Rise/Fall top controls: Time knob, CV input and attenuverter
 Specifies the time it takes to complete the Move action.
 Each positive volt of attenuverted CV doubles the time, and each negative volt halves the time.

 Note that the time is for a normal full Move stage.
 Retriggered envelopes starting with Move can result in a shortened Move, and ungated Move after a Gate release can result in shortened or extended Moves.
 In such circumstances, the time will be lengthened or shortened proportionally depending on the actual Level at the time the Move starts.

 If the starting voltage is already beyond the target voltage, then the envelope instantly jumps to the target voltage and advances to the next stage.

-### Move bottom controls: Shape knob, CV input and attenuverter
+### Move/Rise/Fall bottom controls: Shape knob, CV input and attenuverter
 The knob specifies the shape of the stage, with the noon value of 0 representing linear.
 Counter-clockwise rotation specifies concave up curvature, with -1 being the most curvature.
 Clockwise rotation specifies concave down curvature, with 1 being the most curvature.

 The shape CV is scaled at 0.2 per Volt such that a 10V peak to peak input can cover the entire shape range from -1 to 1.